 Omega-3 & Amino Acids

-The omega-3 found in fish contain what are considered good fats.
-In contrast, most meats have high levels of saturated fat.
-Fish doesn’t contain such unhealthy fats.
+The omega fatty acid found in fish is considered good fat.
+In contrast, most meats have high levels of the saturated kind.
 Fish oil is great as well.
 It’s used for treating many different diseases plus it seems to have positive effects for dogs with aggression problems.

-Regarding amino acids, some are produced in your dog’s body already.
+With regard to amino acids, some are already being produced in your dog’s body.
 However, the most essential of them must be derived from their food supply.
-Meats, including fish, will help top up their amino-acid levels assuming they are lacking in these important organic compounds.
+Meats, including fish, will help to top up amino-acid levels assuming they’re lacking in these important organic compounds.

 Different types of fish are beneficial for different reasons.
-It can be confusing because there are a lot of fish varieties to choose from.
-As an example, salmon contains the required daily dose of vitamin D and about half of the recommended dose of vitamin B12.
-Generally, dogs can benefit greatly from occasionally eating salmon since it provides them with lots of essential proteins.
-However, as stated above, you have to make sure that salmon is cooked well enough before you feed it to your dog.
+It’s confusing because there are a lot of fish varieties, both seafood or fresh water, to choose from.
+For example, salmon contains the required daily dose of vitamin D and about half the vitamin B12 requirement.
+Generally, dogs can benefit from occasionally eating salmon since it provides lots of essential proteins.
+However, as stated above, make sure that salmon is cooked well enough before you provide it.

-Another type is sardines which can contain soft digestible bones for a calcium boost.
-They also provide a quarter of a daily dose of magnesium which can help with mood, among other benefits.
+Another type is sardines which can contain soft digestible bones for an excellent calcium boost.
+They also are packing (pun intended) a quarter of a daily dose of magnesium which can help with mood, among other benefits.

-Unfortunately, the presence of fish bones are not so obvious and are often sharp which can certainly be harmful for your dog as they chow down.
-This is one down side to serving fish, besides edible whole sardines which are safe.
-These pesky fish bones can easily get stuck in the throat or further down your dog’s digestive system.
-Carefully provide your dog some fish by screening it closely for difficult to see bones!
+Be mindful of tiny fish bones which can be quite sharp.
+Unfortunately, the presence of these bones isn’t so obvious but they can certainly be harmful to your dog.
+This is one downside to serving fish, besides edible whole sardines which are safe.
+Regular fish bones can easily get stuck in the throat or further down your dog’s digestive system.
+Carefully screen any serving for difficult to see bones before chow time!

 Conclusion on Fish

 Dogs love eating fish and you’ll be happy to know that cooked fish is okay to provide in moderation.
-You do, however, still need to provide well-balanced meals for your canine friend so limit their fish consumption to a couple times weekly.
-Certain fish species may be more beneficial than others depending on your dog’s nutritional needs.
-Finally, it’s best to cook the fish before feeding time while also carefully checking for bones prior to serving.
+It is actually very healthy but you still need to ensure that Fido gets well-balanced canine formulated meals.
+Limit fish consumption to a couple times weekly unless you plan to provide an excellent dog food containing fish.
+If you do give your best buddy some actual fresh fish, please cook it and carefully check for bones prior to serving.